Mizo people: Arrival in the Kabaw Valley

 Khampat in the Kabaw Valley (now in Myanmar) is known to have been the next Mizo settlement.
 The area claimed by the Mizos as their earliest town was encircled by an earthen rampart and divided into several parts.
 The residence of the ruler stood at the central block called Nan Yar.
 The construction of the town indicates the Mizos had already acquired considerable architectural skills.
 They are said to have planted a banyan tree at the Nan Yar before they left Khampat as a sign that the town was made by them.
 The reason for leaving Khampat is not known but the Banyan tree was planted with the belief that they would return to Khampat when the branches reached the ground.
 It is speculated that either the Shans or the Manipuri were responsible for their departure.
-The population of the migration was exemplified in oral history, which recounts how when the Mizos departed Khampat, they walked over two clusters of bamboo, which were reduced to dust.
+The population of the migration was exemplified in oral history, which recounts how, when the Mizos departed Khampat, they walked over two clusters of bamboo, which were reduced to dust.
 According to the Cheitharol Kumbaba, the Meitei and Pongs (Shans) had a common enemy known as the Kyang of Kapo.
 Zou argues that the Kyang of Kapo refers to the Khyang (Chin) of the Chindwin Basin.
-The Cheitharon Kumbababa states:
+The Cheitharol Kumbaba states:

 "[King Kiyamba] was victorious over the Kyangs of Kapo.
 Meetingu Kyampa and Choupha Khekkhompa, the king of Pong, made an alliance and fought (against the Kyangs). ...
 They attacked together Kyang Khampat of Kapo.
 They defeated Kyang.
 Captured in battle Mung of Takhen, Khamset, Khamkhai and Hokham."

 The Meitei and the Shans divided the occupation of the Kabaw Valley among themselves.
 The Mizos through oral history maintained two hla regarding the legend of the banyan tree: